Hound-fm/community-guidelines/README.md

 | :warning: | Ignoring this guidelines doesn't benefit the community and it will result on a negative impact for discoverability and overall experience.
 |---|:---|

+> warning "I am a warning"
+> The body of the warning box goes here.
+Premonition allows you to write any `Markdown` inside the block.

 ### Not Allowed